 Two things that we are working on this Dec.
 2014 is on Dec.
 7th we will be taking 450 Goodie Bags over to the West Orange Armory to say Thank you to the many Men & Women in Uniform.

 Dec.
-1 - 15th the Coat & Toy Drive donations can be dropped off at the MNDC Office on 218 Bloomfield Ave in Montclair over by Firestone.
+1 - 15th 2012 The 2nd Annual Coat & Toy Drive donations can be dropped off at the MNDC Office on 218 Bloomfield Ave in Montclair over by Firestone.
 Coats all sizes slightly used or New and all toys need to be unwrapped or age marked on package.
 Help to make someones Christmas brighter.

 Dec.
-8th We will be goving over to the West Orange Aromy for their Christmas Party hanging out 400 Thank you bags.
+8, 2013 We will be going over to the West Orange Armory for their Christmas Party hanging out 400 Thank you bags.
+(Goodie)

 Connect with us on Facebook & Linkdlin to learn about upcoming projects and volunteer opportunities.